 What is a lymphatic drainage massage?

 Much is said these days about the Lymphatic System, especially after plastic surgery.
 This system has become very popular amongst young women undergoing fat transfer liposuction surgery.
 Almost immediately after that, the surgeon refers this population of patients to masseuses for lymphatic drainage massage.
 That is why the number of people who perform or claim to perform post-surgical lymphatic drainage has proliferated.
 In reality, they perform a regular massage on people who have had surgery, which is not the same as being a therapist in lymphatic drainage, with the training and academic knowledge needed to obtain the broad benefits of stimulating this system and obtain the desired appearance after cosmetic surgery.
-We understand then that to allow for proper lymphatic drainage; we must first understand the lymphatic system.
-We can say that the lymphatic system is the second most crucial transport system in the body after the blood circulatory system.
-We can also say that it is a satellite system of the circulatory system whose function is related to this system.
+We understand then that to allow for proper lymphatic drainage, we must first understand the lymphatic system.
+The lymphatic system is the second most crucial transport system after the blood circulatory system.
+It is also a satellite system of the circulatory system whose function is related to this system.

 It owes its name to the fact that a liquid called lymph circulates through it.
 This fluid travels within the body in a unidirectional way, in one direction from the feet to the neck, through lymphatic ducts and vessels.
 This transport network is located in the body at a very superficial level, below the skin.
-Hence, there are two elements to underline in this first part of my writing; if we massage as if we were cleaning a window, we are no longer appropriately stimulating this system because its circulation is in one direction and flows superficially.
-Then deep massages and strokes in the opposite direction to the circulation of the lymph are ruled out.
-We are seeing that it is not a regular massage, and it has its requirements for it to work!
+Hence, there are two elements to underline in this first part of my writing; if we massage as if cleaning a window, we no longer appropriately stimulate this system because its circulation is in one direction and flows superficially.
+Then deep massages and strokes in the opposite direction to the lymph circulation are ruled out.
+We see that it is not a regular massage, and it has its requirements for it to work!